List of MPs elected in the 1900 United Kingdom general election

-This is a list of Members of Parliament (MPs) elected at the 1900 general election, held over several days from 25 September to 24 October 1900.
-Keir Hardie and Richard Bell were elected as the first Labour MPs who were not affiliated with the Liberal Party (c.f.
-Liberal-Labour).
+This is a list of members of Parliament (MPs) elected at the 1900 general election, held over several days from 25 September to 24 October 1900.
+Keir Hardie and Richard Bell were elected as the first Labour MPs who were not affiliated with the Liberal Party (cf. Liberal-Labour).

 By-elections

 7 May 1901: Monmouth Boroughs -- Joseph Lawrence (Conservative) replacing Dr Frederick Rutherfoord Harris (Conservative) who had been unseated after an election petition alleging electoral irregularities was granted on 3 April.

 17 May 1901: County Cork Mid -- D. D. Sheehan (Irish Parliamentary Party) replacing Dr Charles K. D. Tanner (Irish Parliamentary Party) who died on 21 April.

 31 May 1901: Saffron Walden -- Jack Pease, replacing Armine Wodehouse, who died on 1 May.